BerserkerDotNet/blog/_posts/2018-03-03-aspnet-core-2-1-inprocess-hosting.markdown

 <!--more-->
 ["Improvements to IIS hosting"][1] blog post from AspNet team lists steps needed to change your app hosting model.
 To my surprise there is only three of them:
 1. Install [Windows Server Hosting bundle][2]
-2. Install AspNet Core Module (ANCM) module for ISS
+2. Install AspNet Core Module (ANCM) module for IIS
 3. Set `AspNetCoreModuleHostingModel` to `inprocess` in your project file.

 Installation of Windows Server Hosting bundle is pretty straight forward and quite fast, I didn't encounter any issues with it.
 One note here is that it is recommended to do `iisreset` after this step.